gdepeute/dae.notes/estaff.newco.md

 - Still want to know from Andrew whether we could just let this go away, and re-launch WITHOUT Ryan and WITHOUT Dana with partnership with PDC directly, unencumbered by all this...
 - We could argue that ALL or MAJORITY of Development/DevOps was done against PDC development contracts
+  - Exclusion would be any legacy Gateway/KWIC crap obviously
+  - Potential Exceptions:
+    - Asset Tracking POC - however could be argued this was done to shape the development contract
+      - Would impact MB/Daimler
+      - However ALL this code is in DisasterAWARE repos
+    - Map service tools
+    -
 - Belief is the PDC agreement has
-  - Exclusion would be any legacy Gateway/KWIC crap obviously
   - Joint ownership of all code developed on behalf of PDC
   - DevOps improvements done on PDC projects